gaia-os/gaia_network_prototype/README.md

 - Fault tolerance and recovery mechanisms
 - Strategies for reproduction and verification of state posteriors
 - A more complete implementation of the Gaia Ontology
-- Credit assignment for information flow
+- Free energy-based credit assignment for information flow
+- Free energy-based model management
-- Incentive mechanisms for sharing information
+- Free energy-based incentive mechanisms for sharing information
 - Proper distributed networking capabilities

 ## Troubleshooting